wills106/homeassistant-solax-modbus/docs/solax-mode1-modbus-power-control.md

 In these formulas:
 * Battery(_charge) is positive for charge and negative for discharge
 * Measured_power(_export) is positive for grid export and negative for grid import power.
 Grid(_import) is the negative of this value
-* Active power is positive for charge and negative for discharge
+* Active power increases when charging and decreases when discharging

 `House_load` is not directly measured by the inverter, but it can be computed in 2 ways: